iambiggsharaf/alifJuniorPythonDeveloperTask/README.md

 Operations can be division, multiplication, addition and subtraction

-The console program accepts an operation for every twщ numbers for each line and outputs the result into two files: Positive and Negative
+The console program applies the operation for every two numbers for each line and outputs the result into two files: Positive and Negative